-segmentData a GRangesList that contains a collection of genomic ranges representing consumption of the state states a vector of character string with at least one entry.
+segmentData a GRangesList that contains a collection of genomic ranges representing copy number events, including amplified/deleted status, from at least 2 samples.
+All samples must have a metadata column called 'state' with a state, in an charac- ter string format, specified for each region (ex: DELETION, LOH, AMPLIFI- CATION, NEUTRAL, etc.). states a vector of character string with at least one entry.
 The strings are represent- ing the states that will be analyzed.
 Default: c('AMPLIFICATION', 'DELETION'). method a character string representing the metric to be used.
 This should be (an un- ambiguous abbreviation of) one of "sorensen", "szymkiewicz" or "jaccard".
 De- fault: "sorensen". nJobs a single positive integer specifying the number of worker jobs to create in case of distributed computation.
 Default: 1 and always 1 for Windows.